cswiger/am_xmit_multi_carrier_fl2k/README.md

 The grc script has the base method for 6 carriers.
 Adding more graphically would be unweildly so another python script has more signal processing blocks added for a total of 32 carriers.
-The fl2k does not have a whole lot of power to begin with and I thought going beyond 32 would be pushing it too thin.
+The fl2k does not have a whole lot of output signal power to begin with and I thought going beyond 32 would be pushing it too thin.

 Another script stop.sh monitors the size of the output and kills the process when it reaches a set limit, currently a half hour at 8192k samples per second which is around 15GB.